robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

   - What is the process by which a team member becomes a "reviewer"?
   - What is the expectation of responsiveness of the review team?
   - How do reviews get assigned?
+  - Does work done by the review team also need review?
   - How long will the team work using BFCR?
 Under what conditions will it be dropped?

 Sometimes just answering these questions will suggest how things can be improved; some examples: